Agent Ernge - A Story of My Old Life

 I worked at a place that was famous for its hamburgers and had been open and running since 1937.
 My friends had bought the place and done the gutting and work it needed to get it up and going again and it’s still there and they’re still there.
 They had music just about every night of the week and a jukebox with songs like A-1, “You’ve Got to Live, for Yourself, Yourself and Nobody Else” by James Brown or whatever the name of it was.
 I also wound up getting to go see James Brown at the same place where I had seen Gang of Four and that had been Crazy Bob’s Saloon when I had first moved to Austin and had that manager who loved to eat pussy (all night long!) and then make you wait on him the next night while he romanced some other girl.
 He drove an old white Chevy pick-up, I believe a ’65, and lived off Mo-Pac.
 He had long wavy blonde hair that picked up the sun’s orange highlights on a warm Texas morning.

+I was real boy crazy when I lived in Austin which was fine, because there was a lot of crazy boys there at the time.
+There was a guy that I worked with at the hamburger place, a weird bartender.
+I’m trying to remember him as hard as I can, but I can’t.
+My sister can’t believe it, because she says I remember everything.
+She and I would go there at night when we weren’t working and dance like fools.
+We had always gone out dancing after we worked at restaurants.
 When we worked at the Black Eyed Pea in Beaumont, we’d go dancing and do the two step at Lady Long Legs like that one night when she was real tired and that old cowboy asked her to dance.
 She told him no, that she just was tired and wanted to drink her cold beer, but he threw over the table and with it her cold beer and said, “I guess I can tell by the tension in the air what a sorry son of a bitch everybody thinks I am!”
 Then there was that night at the Cricket in east Beaumont off Concord where Randy McClain and the Apple Creek Review played.
 I had a crush on Randy McClain, his stage name.
 He was also a body builder who drove a ’63 maroon and white corvette and could only wear these gray polyester Harrah slacks because his thighs were so large.
 My sister was appalled at my crush and subsequent affair with him, but I told her I was researching a book.
 I guess it was this I was trying to research, who knows?

 She liked his brother, Hank, who played the drums but had a different name, because Randy, not his real name, didn’t want their public to know they were brothers.
 One night, my sister was there after work and she got up to dance with one of the customers.
 Old Hank would laugh every time my sister would peek at him out of the corner of her eye.
 She was being demure which we used to try to do a lot, both of us.
 Some girls can do demure real well, but neither of us were very good at it, although we gave it the old college try, boy.
 He finally got to laughing so hard, he could barely keep the beat and my sister started to question her tactics.
 When her partner moved in to re-up his dance grip on her, she saw what had Hank laughing so hard.
 Instead of regular hands, her partner’s hands were each made like two large fingers and a thumb, what they used to hawk at the sideshows as a lobster boy.
 She finished her dance like a lady and it didn’t bother the guy much at all.
 At the Cricket Club, all the guys were after only one thing as fast as they could get it before they went on home to their old ladies and then back to the oil refineries for the day shift.